 - the semester tuition fee (which is the same as the deposit fee)

-The deposit fee will need to be paid as well as the submission of the Student Acceptance Form.
+You will need to pay the deposit fee and submit your Student Acceptance Form.
 Students are also required to pay their semester tuition fee before the start of each semester.

 Victoria University reserves the right to annually adjust course tuition fees to take into account increases in University and program delivery costs.
 Changes to tuition fees will be applied at the beginning of each calendar year.

-In the event of a variation between the fees on the offer letter and the approved University schedule of fees, the approved schedule will prevail.
+In the event of a variation between the fees on the Letter of Offer and the approved University schedule of fees, the approved schedule will prevail.
 Course tuition fees are invoiced each semester, based on the enrolled load for that particular semester.

 Payments made within Australia can be processed through: